oatlog/oatlog/doc/report/main.typ

     table.header(
       [*benchmark*],
       [*egglog*#footnote[egglog version 0.4]],
-      [*oatlog*],
+      [*Oatlog*],
     ),

     [fuel math], [189.86 ms], [385.15 ms],
     [math], [16.419 ms], [13.434 ms],
     [boolean adder], [20.265 ms], [6.3821 ms],
   ),
-  caption: [Benchmark results comparing egglog with oatlog.], ) <benchmark-results>
+  caption: [Benchmark results comparing egglog with Oatlog.], ) <benchmark-results>

 @benchmark-results describe our benchmark results.
 The benchmarks include the egglog code in
 @appendix_benchmarks and run 9 steps.
 This is repeated 100 times and an average is taken.

-As of the midpoint report, there is low-hanging fruit in that oatlog creates unnecessary e-classes that are quickly eliminated.
-We believe this should address the performance difference compared to egglog #footnote[It should be noted that oatlog is algorithmically more similar to eqlog, with egglog being very different beyond also being a relational e-graph engine.].
+As of the midpoint report, there is low-hanging fruit in that Oatlog creates unnecessary e-classes that are quickly eliminated.
+We believe this should address the performance difference compared to egglog #footnote[It should be noted that Oatlog is algorithmically more similar to eqlog, with egglog being very different beyond also being a relational e-graph engine.].

 == Egglog test suite

-We run the entire egglog testsuite (93 tests) to validate oatlog.
+We run the entire egglog testsuite (93 tests) to validate Oatlog.
-We compare the number of e-classes in egglog and oatlog to check if oatlog is likely producing the same result.
+We compare the number of e-classes in egglog and Oatlog to check if Oatlog is likely producing the same result.

 Right now, we fail most tests because primitive functions are not implemented.
 Additionally, some tests are not very relevant for AOT compilation and supporting them is not really desirable.
-An example of this are extraction commands, since egglog-language-level commands are run at oatlog startup and oatlog extraction is better handled using the run-time API.
+An example of this are extraction commands, since egglog-language-level commands are run at Oatlog startup and Oatlog extraction is better handled using the run-time API.

 For a list of currently passing tests, see @passingtests.